JanssenProject/jans/docs/admin/reference/database/spanner-config.md

 # Spanner ORM persistence layer

 The recommended Spanner version is 6.3x or newer.
 Setup supports both Spanner emulator and Spanner Cloud DB servers.
 Spanner emulator has many limitations and it's recommended only for development and testing.
 For case with Spanner Cloud the administrator should pre-create database and get Google credentials file.
 During install setup will prompt to enter project/instance/database and path to Google credentials file.
-After entering these details setup will check connection and start tables creating in specified DB.
+After entering these details setup will check connection and start tables creation in specified DB.

 ![](../../../assets/database-spanner-db.png)

+![](../../../assets/database-spanner-tables.png)

 During install setup generates default **/etc/jans/conf/jans-spanner.properties** for Jans applications

-![](../../../assets/database-spanner-tables.png)

 ## Configuration properties